danvet/danvet.github.io/_posts/2015-04-02-community-code-of-conduct-for-intel-gfx.md

 Unfortunately things go south occasionally.
-So if you feel threatened, personally abused or otherwise uncomfortable, even and especially when you didn't participate in a discussion yourself, then please raise this in private with the drm/i915 maintainers (currently Daniel Vetter and Jani Nikula, see [MAINTAINERS](https://www.kernel.org/doc/linux/MAINTAINERS) for contact information).
+So if you feel threatened, personally abused or otherwise uncomfortable, even and especially when you didn't participate in a discussion yourself, then please raise this in private with the drm/i915 maintainers (currently Simona Vetter and Jani Nikula, see [MAINTAINERS](https://www.kernel.org/doc/linux/MAINTAINERS) for contact information).
 And the "in private" part is important: Humans screw up, disciplining minor fumbles by tarnishing someones google-able track record forever is out of proportion.